nusco/cuukie/README.markdown

     require 'cuukie'

-Start the Cuukie server from a terminal window:
+Start the Cuukie server from a terminal window and leave it running:

     cuukie_server